SashaTheSoviet/dotfiles-final/README.md

 # dotfiles-final
-Zsh with automatic updates (work in progress Kappa)
+Zsh with automatic updates (work in progress)